diwic/shmem-ipc/README.md

 ---------------

-You probably want to start in the `sharedring` module, which sets up a ringbuffer between untrusted processes (it's a wait-free and lock-free, bounded, SPSC queue).
+You probably want to start in the `sharedring` module, which sets up a ringbuffer between untrusted processes (it's a wait-free/lock-free, bounded, SPSC queue).
-Another useful function is `mem::oneshot` for a scenario where you write data once and make it available for reading afterwards.
+Another useful function is `mem::write_once` for a scenario where you write data once and make it available for reading afterwards.
 The `mem` and `ringbuf` modules contain building blocks that might be useful in other use cases.